techgrid-systems/training/README.md

 <br>
 We welcome contributions to the training material!
 Please email to adamryanayliffe@gmail.com
 <br>
-Â© 2026 Power Automate Training Academy.
-All rights reserved.
+© 2026 Power Automate Training Academy.
+All rights reserved. this is the a test